Oklahoma Law Enforcement Memorial

 The dispatcher was unable to make radio contact and sent other units to search for them.
 About half an hour later, they found Undersheriff Kenneth Miller and Danny Cambern north of Turpin on Highway 83 lying dead in a ditch.
 Both men had been shot in the head with a .22 caliber pistol.
 Undersheriff Kenneth Miller’s patrol car was missing, and a stolen station wagon was left nearby.

-Undersheriff Kenneth Miller was survived by his wife and is buried in the Beaver Pioneer Cemetery, Beaver, Beaver County, Oklahoma.
+Kenneth Miller is buried in the Beaver Pioneer Cemetery, Beaver, Beaver County, Oklahoma.

 OLEM – 1N-3-22 NLEOM – 51E7